How to know your audience

-You don't have to spend lots of money to advertise and promote your brand, but you should always make sure your advertising considers where your target audience is.
+You don't have to spend lots of money to advertise and promote your brand, but it's important that your advertising considers where your target audience is.

-Some popular and easy options to consider are:
+Consider the following popular and easy options to advertise your business online.

 Win over an influential blogger

 Find influential bloggers in your industry and ask them to review your product or service in return for a useful and free product, and resource for them to use.
 If you still can't a find blogger who'll review and write about your product for free, consider looking for one who'll do so for a small fee via websites such as Upwork – the endorsement from an expert in industry can be quite influential.

 Another option is to build your own blog.

 Word of mouth is a powerful advertising tool, so many businesses find success in more traditional advertising that's targeted to a specific area.

 Use the local press

 Consider placing an ad in a local weekly newspaper that's delivered free around your area.
 They're read by a wide variety of local people and this form of advertising is usually still quite cheap.